Hideki-Morita/aws-native-observability-dashboard/README.md

 ### ☻ The #AWSAlwaysFreeChallenge

-This project, as part of the **#AWSAlwaysFreeChallenge**, aims to drive innovation through knowledge and advanced techniques, leveraging open-source solutions to provide alternatives or even superior functionality compared to expensive ($4-5 digits) AWS Premium Services🥲 (e.g., Amazon OpenSearch, Amazon Athena, Managed Grafana).
+This project, as part of the <mark>**#AWSAlwaysFreeChallenge**</mark>, aims to drive innovation through knowledge and advanced techniques, leveraging open-source solutions to provide alternatives or even superior functionality compared to expensive ($4-5 digits)[^2] AWS Premium Services🥲 (e.g., Amazon OpenSearch, Amazon Athena, Managed Grafana).
 Through this challenge, we hope to make low-cost, high-functioning solutions more accessible to a wider range of companies and developers.

 ---